Cancer Care

 “For an average-risk individual with no family history of colon cancer, the guidelines recommend the first screening at age 50,” he explains.
 “For African-Americans, it starts at age 45, and for anyone with a family history of colon cancer, we start at 40.”

 Screenings typically are discontinued past age 75.
-After that, the decision to screen is based on the patient’s health and life expectancy.
+After 75, the decision is based on the patient’s health and life expectancy.

 In addition to age, pre-existing conditions, such as type 2 diabetes or inflammatory bowel disease, can affect your risk.
-People with these conditions should consult their physician to determine an appropriate screening schedule.
+People with these conditions should discuss with their physician an appropriate screening schedule.

 For people with no symptoms, screening is the best way to prevent colorectal cancer because screening helps to find cancer in the early stages before it can develop or grow.
 Multiple methods are used to screen for this cancer, including various tests for blood and DNA in fecal material.